A slightly sweet, slightly spicy, & delightful parsnip soup.

-I’d eaten three of them, and was trying to think of a way to quickly see off the others, when I had the idea for this parsnip soup.
+I’d eaten three of the pears, and was trying to think of a way to quickly see off the others, when I had the idea for this parsnip soup.
 I don’t usually make soup, but my parents were visiting and they are keen soup eaters.
 I think my Dad has soup twice daily.
 A good excuse to make soup.

 - 1 medium-large onion